sPOiDar/fvtt-module-stream-view/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**JavaScript Errors**
+If there are any errors in your browser JavaScript console (press F12), please post them here.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.